We hope you enjoy reading this article.

 The Ethereum logo

-Now that you have coded your smart contracts, you need to deploy them in the Ropsten Ethereum testnet.
-However, in the same way, that you need real Ether to deploy smart contracts on the Ethereum mainnet, you need to test Ropsten Ether in this case.
+Now that you have coded your smart contracts, you need to deploy them in the Sepolia Ethereum testnet.
+However, in the same way that you need real Ether to deploy smart contracts on the Ethereum mainnet, you need to test Sepolia Ether in this case.

 MetaMask had injected Web3 into your browser, and you need to use it.
-You have already connected your MetaMask account to Ropsten.
+You have already connected your MetaMask account to Sepolia.
 Ensure that you are still connected.

 Now that you have deployed your smart contracts, the next step is to connect them to your web app.
 You need to use the JavaScript library called ’Web3.js‘.

 Open your web app in your favorite IDE, navigate to the folder, and create an empty file.
 Name it ’web3.min.js‘.
-You will copy and paste the web3 min code into this file.
+You will copy and paste the web3 min code into this file in the project directory.

-Visit Web3.js GitHub repository, and copy the web3 min code from the web3.min.js folder.
-Select the complete code, copy, paste it into your empty web3.min.js file and save your file.
+Visit the Web3.js GitHub repository, and copy the web3 min code from the web3.min.js folder.
+Select the complete code, copy and paste it into your empty web3.min.js file, and save your file.
 Import your populated web3.min.js file into your main HTML file.

-You also have the option of installing web3 with nodejs, the instructions are in the reference article.
+You also have the option of installing web3 with node.js, and the instructions are in the reference article.

 The next step in this tutorial is to initialize your smart contracts, and you need to have the contract application library interface (ABI) and contract address.
 ABIs are data encoding schemes in Ethereum to communicate with smart contracts.
 Read more about ABIs in this web3j documentation.